ThummeTo/FMI.jl/docs/src/examples/multiprocessing.md

 ### Multithreaded Batch Execution
-In a multithreaded context we have to provide each thread it's own fmu, as they are not thread safe.
+In a multithreaded context we have to provide each thread its own fmu, as they are not thread safe.
 To spread the execution of a function to multiple processes, the function `pmap` can be used.